Crossdow/reactBookSearch/README.md

 ## Installation and Setup:

-1. Clone the repository using the command `git clone https://github.com/username/book-search.git`.
+1. Clone the repository using the command `git clone https://github.com/username/book-search.git`
 2. Ensure that you have Node.js and npm installed.
-3. Install dependencies using the command `npm install`.
+3. Install dependencies using the command `npm install`
-4. Start the application using the command `npm start`.
+4. Start the application using the command `npm start`